botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 <video src="https://EXPLOIT.net/video"></video>
 ```

->Below log of requests to exploit log server showing which of the above tags worked.
+>Below log of requests on exploit server show which of the above tags worked.

 ![Identify-stored-xss](images/identify-stored-xss.png)